AEN National Speakers Bureau 2017-18

 “Political Islam: Hamas and Islamic Jihad”

 Alvin Rosenfeld occupies the Irving M. Glazer Chair in Jewish Studies and is Director of the Institute for the Study of Antisemitism at Indiana University.
 He was the founding director of the Borns Jewish Studies Program at Indiana University.
-A prolific writer on the Holocaust and Holocaust literature and, in recent years, on antisemitism in international perspective, he has published or recently edited The End of the Holocaust, Resurgent Antisemitism: Global Perspectives, and Deciphering the New Antisemitism.
-His Anti-Zionism and Antisemitism will appear next year.
+A prolific writer on the Holocaust and Holocaust literature and, in recent years, on antisemitism in international perspective, Rosenfeld has published or recently edited The End of the Holocaust; Resurgent Antisemitism: Global Perspectives; and Deciphering the New Antisemitism.
+His edited volume, Anti-Zionism and Antisemitism, will appear next year.

 “The Longest Hatred Renewed: Reflections on Today’s Antisemitism”

 “What Is the ‘New’ Antisemitism, and What Can We Do About It?”

 Topics: (Gunther Jikeli)

 “Muslim Antisemitism in Europe”